SergioOyaga/AntColonyAlgorithmExamples/src/main/java/org/soyaga/examples/QAP/GenericGraph/README.md

     - RandomProportionalEdgeSelector: An EdgeSelector that allows the ant to choose between the available edges.
 - SimpleConstructorPolicy: A ConstructorPolicy, ant by ant build the solution.
 - SimpleUpdatePheromonePolicy: A PheromonePolicy, first evaporate, then add.
-  - MaxGlobalBestProportionalAddPolicy: An AddPheromonePolicy that adds pheromone to the edges proportionally to the best historical solution fitness up to a maximum limit.
+  - MaxGlobalBestFitnessProportionalAddPheromonePolicy: An AddPheromonePolicy that adds pheromone to the edges proportionally to the best historical solution fitness up to a maximum limit.
   - MaxElitistFitnessProportionalAddPheromonePolicy: An AddPheromonePolicy that adds pheromone to the edges proportionally to the
     N-best current solutions fitnesses up to a maximum limit.